 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, we will receive a small percentage of the sale at no extra cost to you.
 Thanks for your support.

-Stay a day or two?
+Staying a day or two?

 Thunderbird Lodge